deepak23000154/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

+# Experiment 01 Study of basic digital ICs and verification of truth tables for different logic gates realization
 ## Name: Deepak
 ## Roll no: 23000154

-# Experiment 01 -Study of basic digital ICs and verification of truth tables for different logic gates realization
 ## AIM:
 To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming.